TSS Safeguarding Policy

 Managing Information

+Information will be gathered and records stored in accordance with the Data Protection Policy.
 All staff must be aware that they have a professional duty to share information with other agencies in order to safeguard children and vulnerable adults.
 The public interest in safeguarding children and vulnerable adults may override confidentiality interests.
 However, information will be shared on a need to know basis only, as judged by the Founder.

 TSS will make clients aware of the Safeguarding Policy.
 An electronic or hard copy will be available upon request.
+This policy will be reviewed every year by the DSO or Deputy DSO.

 End.